 An increasing number of families in Denmark need Christmas help and an increasing number of children grow up without experiencing the joy of giving presents.
 The jewellery company PANDORA wanted to help with these two issues.

 PANDORA wanted to take co-responsibility and create a direct link between the brand, its consumers, and children in a challenging life situation.

 We were tasked with developing a concept that could:

 We developed ‘The PANDORA Christmas Workshop’, which gave:

 To ensure that it was the right children who were offered participation in The PANDORA Christmas Workshop, we established a collaboration with the Danish Red Cross.

-Lærke Winther described the workshops as “a wonderful, warm experience”.
-Red Cross volunteers wrote to PANDORA and thanked them for a wonderful day and a father of two boys attending ARoS was thankful for the event in the P4-news.
+Actress and participant Lærke Winther described the workshops as “a wonderful, warm experience”.
+Red Cross volunteers wrote to PANDORA and thanked them for a wonderful day and a father of two boys attending ARoS expressed his gratitude for the event in the P4-news.

 The effort yielded a great result that exceeded the set KPIs:

 Do you have a challenge we can help with?